instavm/coderunner/README.md

 CodeRunner is an MCP (Model Context Protocol) server that executes AI-generated code in a sandboxed environment on your Mac using Apple's native [containers](https://github.com/apple/container).

 **Key use case:** Process your local files (videos, images, documents, data) with remote LLMs like Claude or ChatGPT without uploading your files to the cloud.
-The LLM generates code that runs locally on your machine to analyze, transform, or process your files.
+The LLM generates Python code or bash scripts that run locally on your machine to analyze, transform, or process your files.

 ## What CodeRunner Enables